Each year at this time we stop and take a breath. Clear our heads. Gain some perspective. And reconnoiter the GovCon horizon.

 Contrary to conventional wisdom, OTAs are not the enemy.
 Invest in your OTA toolbox.
 Your customers—prospects or actual—will appreciate you.

-6. Best Value Procurements for Services on Endangered Species List.
+6. LPTA Procurements for Services on Endangered Species List.

 LPTA will always have its role in commodity buys.
 But when we next send our astronauts into space, they will not be riding on a starship built by the lowest bidder.
 Best value has made a comeback.
 Long live Best Value!